 Netcoins’ security measures and how it protects user funds aren’t well articulated on its website.

 That said, it’s a fully registered and regulated MSB in Canada that imposes mandatory KYC to ensure transparency.

-It also uses forensic tools like QLUE and BitRank for data encryption, and you have the confidence of investing with a brokerage that’s owned by BIGG Digital Assets, a publicly traded company.
+It also uses forensic tools like QLUE and BitRank for data encryption, and you have the confidence to invest with a brokerage owned by BIGG Digital Assets, a publicly traded company.